 Samsung has just announced the Galaxy A 80, their first smartphone ever to have a full-screen super AMOLED infinity display.
 There is no notch and there is no punched hole.
 The front is pretty much all screen and there are actually quite a few features that Samsung has debuted in this phone right here but to me, the most exciting thing is this camera.
 Let’s find out why.

 The A 80 has a triple camera setup which is cool in itself but it is nothing we have not ever seen before.
 Also, you can buy this gadget using Gonoise Coupons with great offers.

-You have got a 3d depth sensor, a 48-megapixel main camera and then ultra-wide on the wide right and aside from not having a telephoto lens here, it is kind of similar to the setup we have seen on a Galaxy S10.
-You can seamlessly transition between the main camera and the ultra-wide depending on how much wide you want to capture and this new animation added makes that transiti0on a little less abrupt and what I was impressed by is that like it is more expensive cousin it does have most of the same camera features like 4K video recording, slow motion as well as super slow motion.
+You have got a 3d depth sensor, a 48-megapixel main camera, and then ultra-wide on the wide right and aside from not having a telephoto lens here, it is kind of similar to the setup we have seen on a Galaxy S10.
+You can seamlessly transition between the main camera and the ultra-wide depending on how wide you want to capture and this new animation added makes that transition a little less abrupt what I was impressed by is that like it is a more expensive cousin it does have most of the same camera features like 4K video recording, slow motion as well as super slow motion.
 It has even got the same super steady video at 1080p that the S10 phones do although I would say this is not as good as stabilization on the P30 pro generally speaking.

 The rear camera Selfies

 Now because we have also got that 3d depth sensor it does open up a few new possibilities like being able to use augmented reality to measure objects in real-time yet before we can completely find a workable pace camera flips around.
 When you flip to the front camera, the entire camera module rises and then turns and that in itself is pretty cool but the implication is much more important and it is actually something that I have been asking for on a phone for a long time it means you can take selfies with the main camera on this device and the quality looks amazing.